JND-DC is an intermediate-level course.

 After successfully completing this course, you should be able to:

-- State high-level concepts about different data center architectures.
+- Describe high-level concepts about different data center architectures.

 - Identify features used to interconnect data centers.

-- Identify key high-level considerations about securing and monitoring a data center deployment.
+- Describe key high-level considerations about securing and monitoring a data center deployment.

 - Outline key high-level concepts when implementing different data center approaches.

-- Recommend data center cooling designs and considerations.
+- Describe data center cooling designs and considerations.

 - Explain device placement and cabling requirements.